Tokenized Stocks: The Next Step in Digital Trading

 Blockchains are quickly becoming the next technology disrupting global industries, each of which depends on the assurance of security and the immutability of records, guarantees blockchain technology can provide.

 A whole new sector of finance has sprouted from the trustless and programmatic nature of blockchain technology: decentralized finance (DeFi).
 DeFi is growing day-by-day, and it already accounts for over $100B in total value locked within financial platforms operating on blockchains.

 Tokenization Takes the Middleman Out of Trading Stocks

-Since smart contracts facilitate transactions of tokenized securities made on a blockchain, trusting a broker or banker to play the intermediary is no longer necessary.
+Since smart contracts facilitate transactions made on a blockchain, trusting a broker or banker to play the intermediary is no longer necessary.
 The “if-then” nature of a contract written in code makes transactions 100% immutable and transparent to all users, and this means the system cannot be manipulated to anyone’s advantage.

 Tokenized stocks traded in a decentralized market puts an end to manipulations that have occurred both behind closed doors and in broad daylight, most recently highlighted by Wall Street’s Gamestop saga, where online brokers placed limits on trades in order to curb the effects of retail investors’ interest in GME.

 Furthermore, by cutting out intermediaries such as brokerage firms that would normally act as middlemen between investors and exchanges, investors are empowered to further grow their wealth themselves.
 Without the middleman, the fee that would normally go to a broker for executing trades is instead shared by users within the DeFi community.

 At this stage in the development of tokenized securities, the transition of rights bestowed to the holders of traditional stocks to those who hold tokenized stocks remains unclear.
 For those expecting dividends from their tokenized stocks, this can be problematic.